 In 2001, Dave began to focus on his life and the direction he was heading.
 Having accepted several temporary opportunities to lead worship at churches in Charlotte and Atlanta in preceding years, he started Word On The Street Ministries, using music and the arts to reach people with the message of God’s love.
 Dave continues to lead teams of musicianaries to Spain, France, Belgium, England, Italy and elsewhere most summers through Word On The Street.

-With his renewed focus, came the growth of Lamon Records (the Moodys’ family label since 1962) and Dave’s industry profile, as they begin to develop and support other Christian and Americana artists to reach their musical goals.
+With his renewed focus, came the growth of Lamon Records (the Moodys’ family label since 1962) and Dave’s industry profile, as they begin to develop and support other Christian, Country and Americana artists to reach their musical goals.
 This led to the label’s raise in the industry, earning over 60 Dove Award nominations and wins for their artists, songwriters and producers.
 This culminated in 2007, with the label’s eight category nominations for fifteen of their artists, include Dave’s six nominations, where he joined Chris Tomlin and Jars of Clay as the night’s most nominated.

 “God has truly blessed my life,” reflects Dave.
 “At every step of my career, when one door seemed to be closing, another opportunity would present itself.
 I love singing and playing music!
 I’m very interested in directing more motion pictures, which comes from my desire to create positive faith-based entertainment.
 I think, too, at the core I’m just a simple storyteller.
 So whether that’s through a song or a movie, I want to reach people with a positive message.
 My wife Susan has been such a strong encourager, and now, when my son and daughter join me on stage in concert or at church, in the studio or on a film set, I know God has truly led me to this point in my life – opening and closing doors at every turn.”